Peshmerga: 20th century Kurdish revolts

+The Kurdish revolts of the early 20th century, such as the uprisings led by Sheikh Mahmoud Barzanji, the Ali Batı Revolt, the Koçgiri rebellion, the Beytüşşebab rebellion, the Sheikh Said rebellion, the Ararat Rebellion, and the Ahmed Barzani revolt, played an important role in the development of the modern Peshmerga.
+These events provided early experience in guerrilla and non-conventional warfare against state authorities and contributed to the spread of Kurdish nationalism among Kurdish fighters.
+They also strengthened the Barzani tribe, from which key leaders like Ahmed Barzani and Mustafa Barzani emerged.

+Building on the military experience gained during these uprisings, Mustafa Barzani later organized Kurdish forces in order to liberate Kurdistan.
+In 1943, he led approximately 2,000 Kurdish fighters in an uprising against the Iraqi Army and British forces, an event often regarded as a precursor to the modern Peshmerga forces that would later emerge, particularly during the period of the Republic of Mahabad.

 Mahabad Republic

-Kurdish warriors had traditionally operated as guerrilla forces.
-However, during the brief existence of the self-declared Republic of Mahabad (1946–1947), a contingent led by Mustafa Barzani served as its official military force.
+During the brief existence of the self-declared Republic of Mahabad (1946–1947), a contingent of Kurdish fighters led by Mustafa Barzani served as its official national army after Barzani crossed the Iraq–Iran border to support the establishment of the Kurdish state in Iranian Kurdistan.

 According to Kurdish lore, the leaders of Mahabad gathered to choose a name for their army.
 As the story goes, they struggled to find a suitable word for 'soldier.'
 A server, overhearing their discussion, suggested peshmerga, a slang term from his nearby village.
 The name was adopted, and the force was formally named the Peshmerga.
-Furthermore, under Qazi Muhammad’s orders, a committee of “hand-picked litterateurs and writers” also developed distinct Kurdish military terminology to define ranks and positions.
+Furthermore, under president Qazi Muhammad’s orders, a committee of “hand-picked litterateurs and writers” also developed distinct Kurdish military terminology to define ranks and positions.

+Mustafa Barzani (center front) with other Kurdish military officials of the Republic of Mahabad.

-The relative of Simko Shikak, Amr Khan Shikak, along with the tribal leader of Baneh, Hama Rashid, Khan Banei, Zero Beg Herki, and Mustafa Barzani himself, were appointed as “Marshals” of the Peshmerga army by the Minister of War, Mohammed Hossein Saif Qazi.
+The relative of Simko Shikak, Amr Khan Shikak, along with the tribal leader of Baneh, Hama Rashid, Khan Banei, and Zero Beg Herki, were appointed as Marshals of the Peshmerga army by the Minister of War, Mohammed Hossein Saif Qazi.
+Due to his extensive warfare experience Mustafa Barzani was appointed as Marshal and chief of staff of the army.
 Officers maintained a professional appearance through their Soviet-style uniforms, further advised and organized by the Soviet military officer Captain Salahaddin Kazimov.
 The Soviets continued their influence by sending at least 60 Kurdish officers to Soviet Azerbaijan for additional military training.
 The Mahabad army consisted of about 70 officers, 40 non-commissioned officers, and 1,200 privates.
-As one of the senior commanders, Mustafa Barzani was responsible for appointing officers within the ranks.
+As one of the senior leaders, Mustafa Barzani was responsible for appointing officers within the ranks.

-In order to protect the republic’s sovereignty, the Peshmerga engaged in their first battle at Qahrawa, near the town of Saqqez.
-They ambushed a Iranian garrison, killing 21 soldiers, wounding 17, and capturing 40.
+In order to protect the republic's sovereignty, the Peshmerga engaged in their first fight during the Battle of Qahrawa, near the town of Saqqez.
+They ambushed an Iranian garrison, killing 21 soldiers, wounding 17, and capturing 40.
 By mid-May 1946 Kurdish forces numbered approximately 12,750 Peshmerga, but most Kurdish offensives were limited to minor skirmishes.

-After the fall of the republic and the execution of the head of state, Qazi Muhammad, Peshmerga forces reemerged as guerrilla organizations that would go on to fight the Iranian and Iraqi governments for the remainder of the century.